nachowilson/fcyt-saas-2016/README.md

 ##3.
 Object Oriented Programming
 Define a class FileAnalizer that has the following:
-* Private attributes:
+* Attributes:
   * file_name: An string containing the file name.
   * total_lines: An integer

 * Methods:
   * calculate_total_lines => calculates the total number of lines of the file and assigns it to the total_lines varible.
-  * max_word_line => Returns a Hash that has one entry per line.
-Each element of the hash has a word as a key and the frequency as a number (You can reuse the method implemented before)
+  * max_word_line => Returns an Array that contains that max frequency word for each line.
+(You can reuse the method implemented before)